Midnight Love: Critical reception

 In his review of Midnight Love, Rolling Stone reviewer Dave Marsh called the album in terms of it being viewed as a comeback as "remarkably arrogant", stating "it simply picks up from 1973's Let's Get It On as if only ten minutes had elapsed since Gaye hit his commercial peak", though he did state the album was a successful comeback.
 After its rank on the magazine's list of best eighties albums, the album was described as "an inspired, mature work from one of the greatest soul singers, and is certainly one of the best solo albums of the eighties."

 Village Voice critic Robert Christgau explained that the album's "concentration on the carnal is one reason it's his best ever".
+Mike Freedberg of The Boston Phoenix said "There's not a trace of old Motown in the best of Midnight Love, and more's the power."
 In its Picks and Pans Reviews, People cited "too long gone, the Soulful One shows he can still sizzle".
 At the 1984 Grammy Awards, the album was nominated for a Best Male R&B Vocal Performance Grammy, losing out to Michael Jackson's "Billie Jean".
 "Sexual Healing" won two Grammys the previous year, the only two Gaye won in his lifetime.

 Midnight Love was voted the eighth best album of 1982 in The Village Voice's annual Pazz & Jop critics poll.
 A similar placement was ranked on the Netherlands' Oorlijsten.
 The UK's NME listed it at number-one on its list.
 Since then, much like Gaye's previous albums, it has been listed on best-of lists, ranking at number 37 on the United States and Australia Rolling Stone list of top eighties albums.
 The UK magazine Melody Maker listed it as one of the significant albums to be released between 1982 and 1985.
 Gary Mulholland listed it as one of the "261 Greatest Albums Since Punk and Disco" in 2006.